San Diego Dog Bite Attorneys

 - Victim’s parents

-Dog Bite Laws in California
+Dog Bite Laws In California

 - The defendant or liable party left California.
 This absence does not count toward the statute of limitations period.
-OR

-Leash Law Code in San Diego County (62.669) and California Penal Code (597)
+Leash Law Code In San Diego County (62.669) And California Penal Code (597)

-- In the case of legally abided hunting, the dog owner is not required to have their dog restrained with a leash.
-This clause also applies to the herding of farm animals and if the dog is on public property with their owner, and the owner of the property has endowed written permission to the owner.
+- In the case of legally permitted hunting, the dog owner is not required to have their dog restrained with a leash.
+This clause also applies to the herding of farm animals, and if the dog is on public property with their owner, and the owner of the property has granted written permission to the owner.
 Additionally, the owner must keep control of the dog on said public property, and the owner of the property must regulate the use of the property.
 An individual who violates these clauses is guilty of a misdemeanor.
 This provision does not apply to dogs assisting law enforcement or peace officers.

-- If any individual is on private property, their dog must be restrained with a leash or containment that will sufficiently and safely keep the dog encased.
+- If any individual is on private property, their dog must be restrained with a leash or containment that will sufficiently and safely keep the dog enclosed.
 This must align with humane standards, and the dog must be controlled physically or verbally.

-What Makes a Dog Dangerous?
+What Makes A Dog Dangerous?

 - Get the dog a photo identification and microchip it to identify the dog and keep track of its whereabouts.